St. Augustine Beach Police Department, Florida

 Add to My HeroesRonald Alfred Parker

-He arrived at the hotel and made contact with the subject.
-He obtained the man's identification and directed him to come back to the patrol car so he could drive him back to the location of where the car drove off the pier.
-As the man got into the passenger door he suddenly pulled out a handgun and opened fire, striking Deputy Marshal Parker in the neck.
+Upon arrival at the pier, he was directed to the Sheraton Inn on Florida A1A, where witnesses said the driver had gone.
+He went to the hotel and made contact with the subject.
+He obtained the man's identification and directed him to come back to the patrol car so he could drive him back to the location where the car drove into the pier.
+As the man got into the passenger door, he suddenly pulled out a handgun and opened fire, striking Deputy Marshal Parker in the neck.
 Despite being mortally wounded, Deputy Marshal Parker was able to pull the patrol car around the hotel.
-The suspect returned to the scene moments later, pulled Deputy Marshal Parker from the vehicle and then drove away in the patrol car.
+The suspect returned to the scene moments later, pulled Deputy Marshal Parker from the vehicle, and then drove away in the patrol car.

 Unbeknownst to Deputy Marshal Parker, the suspect was wanted for a bank robbery in Iowa and a double murder of security officers in Alabama.
 The man had inadvertently given Deputy Marshal Parker his real identification and opened fire when he realized that his identity would be revealed.